CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Preliminaries

 Since most CO problems are NP-hard, finding the exact optimal solution $\bx^\star$ is computationally intractable.
 The practical goal is thus to efficiently find a near-optimal solution within a given computational budget.
 Neural Combinatorial Optimization (NCO) addresses this by learning a (possibly stochastic) policy $\pi_{\theta}(\bx | g)$ that models the distribution of feasible solutions $\bx \in \cF_g$ for a given instance $g$.
 The learning objective is to determine the optimal parameters $\theta^\star$ that minimize the expected cost over the distribution of instances:

 We describe two specific CO problems as examples: the Traveling Salesman Problem (TSP) and the Maximum Independent Set (MIS) problem.
 In the TSP, an instance $g$ represents the coordinates of $n$ cities to be visited.
 A feasible solution $\bx$ is an $n \times n$ matrix, where $\bx[i,j] = 1$ if the traveler moves from city $i$ to city $j$ and $0$ otherwise.
 The total solution space is $\mathcal{X}_g = \{0,1\}^{n \times n}$, and the feasible solution space $\cF_g$ is the set of all valid TSP tours that visit each city exactly once.
 The cost function $c_g(\cdot)$ represents the total length of the tour.
 In the Maximum Independent Set (MIS) problem, an instance $g$ represents a graph $(V_g, E_g)$, where $V_g$ and $E_g$ denote the sets of vertices and edges, respectively.
 The solution space $\mathcal{X}_g = \{0,1\}^{|V_g|}$ indicates whether each vertex $v \in V_g$ is included in the independent set.
 To satisfy the independence property, a feasible solution $\bx \in \cF_g $ must not contain any two vertices connected by an edge in $E_g$.
 To remain consistent with the minimization objective, the cost function $c_g(\cdot)$ is defined as the negative of the total number of selected nodes.
+Heatmap-based approaches are generally amenable to CO problems where the discrete solution space can be formulated as a fixed-dimensional probability distribution over the graph's components.
+As illustrated above, for edge-centric problems such as TSP, the solution is represented as an $n \times n$ adjacency matrix, while for node-centric problems such as MIS, it is a 1D binary vector of size $|V_g|$.